Table of Contents

 - Amazon EC2 console is the web-based user interface that can be accessed from the AWS management console

-- Provides commands for a broad set of AWS products, and is supported on Windows, Mac, and Linux.
+- Provides commands for a broad set of AWS products, supported on Windows, Mac, and Linux.

 - Provides commands for a broad set of AWS products for those who script in the PowerShell environment